telerik/document-processing-docs/introduction.md

 * XLSX
 * ZIP

-In the .NET Standard implementation, the following file formats are supported:
+In the **.NET Standard** implementation, the following file formats are currently supported:

 * CSV
 * XLSX